Home AI/ML How to Create Trendy, Modern Presentations with High-Quality Content Using Gemini NotebookLM

 NotebookLM prompt: “Based on all the sources, what are the 5 most important action items an enterprise should take today to prepare for AI transformation?”

-Design: Five items in a vertical list, each with a numbered circle icon in #3B82F6, bold action item title, and one line of supporting detail.
-Dark background, generous spacing between items.
-Make it scannable — if someone photographs this slide, they should be able to read every item clearly.
+Design: Five items in a vertical list.
+Each item carries a numbered circle icon in #3B82F6, a bold action title, and one line of supporting detail.
+A dark background and generous spacing between items support legibility.
+The slide should be scannable: if a viewer photographs it, every item should remain readable.

 Slide 12: Closing / Q&A

-Design: Minimal dark slide.
-“Questions?” in oversized white text (80pt).
-Your name, title, and contact info in smaller text below.
-A subtle gradient accent at the bottom.
-No clutter.
+Design: A minimal dark slide.
+“Questions?” in oversized white text at 80pt.
+The presenter’s name, title, and contact information appear in smaller text below.
+A subtle gradient accent at the bottom completes the layout.
 The simplicity itself communicates confidence.

 Advanced Techniques

-Once you have mastered the basic workflow, these advanced techniques will take your presentations from professional to exceptional.
+Once the basic workflow is established, the following advanced techniques can elevate presentations from professional to exceptional.

 Using Audio Overview for Rehearsal

-NotebookLM’s Audio Overview feature generates a podcast-style discussion of your sources between two AI voices.
-While it was designed for content consumption, it is secretly one of the best rehearsal tools available.
-Here is why: listening to two voices discuss the key findings from your sources is remarkably effective for identifying which points resonate, which transitions feel natural, and which data points are most compelling.
+NotebookLM’s Audio Overview feature produces a podcast-style discussion of the sources between two AI voices.
+Although designed for content consumption, it is an unexpectedly effective rehearsal tool.
+Listening to two voices discuss the key findings from the sources is highly informative for identifying which points resonate, which transitions feel natural, and which data points are most compelling.

-- Listen during your commute the day before your presentation
+• Listen during the commute on the day before the presentation.

-- Identify gaps in your narrative — if the AI voices struggle to connect two topics, your slides probably need a better transition
+• Identify gaps in the narrative.
+If the AI voices struggle to connect two topics, the slides likely require a better transition.

-- Practice responding to the points raised, simulating a post-presentation Q&A
+• Practise responses to the points raised, simulating a post-presentation Q&A.

-On NotebookLM Plus, you can customize the Audio Overview to focus on specific aspects of your sources, making it even more targeted for presentation prep.
+On NotebookLM Plus, the Audio Overview can be customised to focus on specific aspects of the sources, which makes it more targeted for presentation preparation.

 Generating Q&A Preparation Cards

-The most stressful part of any presentation is the Q&A. NotebookLM can help you prepare by generating likely questions and evidence-based answers:
+The Q&A is typically the most stressful element of a presentation.
+NotebookLM can support preparation by generating likely questions and evidence-based answers:

 "Based on these sources, generate 10 tough questions an audience might ask